coderpro1234-2/coderpro1234-2/README.md

 - 👋 Hi, I’m @coderpro1234-2
-- 👀 I’m interested in Programming, Html, Old Versions Of Windows, Scratch
+- 👀 I’m interested in Programming, Html, old versions of Windows
-- 🌱 I’m currently learning C++, Batch
+- 🌱 I’m currently learning C++, Batch, Java
-- 💞️ I’m looking to collaborate on Scratch, Any Coding Project
+- 💞️ I’m looking to collaborate on any coding project
-- 📫 How to reach me Email: oscarcoder99@gmail.com
+- 📫 You can reach me via oscarcoder99@gmail.com

 <!---
 coderpro1234-2/coderpro1234-2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.